-The tax credit represents the receipt by Axsome Therapeutics Australia PTY, LTD, the Company's Australian subsidiary, of the Australia Tax Incentive Credit, related to the Company's research and development expenses incurred for its product candidates.
+The tax credit represents the receipt of the New York City Biotechnology Tax Credit ("NYC Biotech credit"), and receipt by Axsome Therapeutics Australia PTY, LTD, the Company's Australian subsidiary, of the Australia Tax Incentive Credit, related to the Company's research and development expenses incurred for its product candidates.
 These expenses were incurred in prior periods and therefore the grant income was recorded when the funds were received.